NoahApthorpe/ConvnetCellDetection/README.md

   ```

 ###FIJI
   FIJI (FIJI Is Just ImageJ) is an image processing package.
-FIJI is *not* explicitly required for our pipeline, but it is the best way to view multipage TIFF videos and hand-label cells-of-interest.
+FIJI is *not* explicitly required for our pipeline, but it is the best way to view multipage TIFF videos and hand-label cells-of-interest for training.

 Install Fiji using the links provided here:
 http://imagej.net/Fiji/Downloads